NTNU-SmallSat-Lab/outreach-website/docs/developing.md

 ## Strapi First time boot

-Goto Settings > Users & Permissions plugin > Roles > Public > Article, and enable `find` and `findOne`.
+Goto `Settings > Users & Permissions plugin > Roles > Public > Article`, and enable `find` and `findOne`.
 You need to do this for every publically available content type.
 Theese include but are not limited to:

 -   Article
 -   Author
 -   Hero
+-   Featured-image
--   Most-recent-image
+-   Hero
 -   Project
 -   Satellite